The body's cardiovascular, or circulatory system, is made of the heart, blood, and blood vessels (arteries and veins).

 Physicians involved in the treatment of circulatory or vascular diseases include:

-- Cardiologists: Doctors who have received extra training in the treatment of heart disorders
+- Cardiologists -- Doctors who have received extra training in the treatment of heart and vascular disorders

-- Cardiac and thoracic surgeons: Doctors who have received extra training in heart-related surgery and pacemaker implantation
+- Cardiac surgeons -- Doctors who have received extra training in heart-related surgery

 - Primary care doctors